Morten-JO/GDSRT-C/guide_python.md

 py -m pip install .\dist\gdsrt_morten_jo-1.0.0-py3-none-any.whl
 ```
 Where dist is the following folder: [dist][DistLoc]
-This will cause python to install so it can be run
+This will cause python to install the implementation in the virtual environment so it can be run.

 ## Making the connection